SIB61/express-folder-router/README.md

     }
 }
 ```
-## make a dynamic route by simply naming the folder as ":<name>" . then access the name param as req.params.name;
+### make a dynamic route by simply naming the folder as ":dynamicName" . then access the dynamicName param as req.params.dynamicName;
-## make a catch-all route  by simply naming the folder as * ;
+### make a catch-all route  by simply naming the folder as * ;